 - Nodes can have a control flow dependency, which means that the execution of one node will be followed by the execution of another node.
 This includes conditional execution, memory access serialization and other reasons, and again introduces a partial order to the set of nodes. - Nodes can only have data and control dependencies to nodes which belong to the same graph. - Control dependencies and data dependencies each represent a directed acyclic graph (DAG) on the same set of nodes.
 This means that data dependencies always point upwards, and control dependencies always point downwards in a drawing of the graph.
-Situations that normally incur cycles (like loops) are represented by special nodes (see Section ??). - Ordering between nodes is specified only to the extent which is required to correctly express the semantics of a given program.
+Situations that normally incur cycles (like loops) are represented by special nodes (see Section 9). - Ordering between nodes is specified only to the extent which is required to correctly express the semantics of a given program.
 This gives the compiler flexibility for the possible scheduling of a node and therefore wiggle room for optimizations.
-For algorithms that require a fixed ordering of nodes, a temporary schedule can always be generated. - Both data and control dependencies can be traversed in both directions, so that each node can be traversed in four directions (see Figure ??): - inputs are all nodes that this node has data dependencies on. - usages are all nodes whose inputs contain this node. - successors are all nodes that have to be after this node in control flow. - predecessors are all nodes whose successors contain this node. - Only inputs and successors can be changed, and changes to them will update the usages and predecessors. - Every node must be able to support cloning and serialization. - The edges of a node also define happens-before and happens-after relationships as shown in Figure ??.
+For algorithms that require a fixed ordering of nodes, a temporary schedule can always be generated. - Both data and control dependencies can be traversed in both directions, so that each node can be traversed in four directions (see Figure 1): - inputs are all nodes that this node has data dependencies on. - usages are all nodes whose inputs contain this node. - successors are all nodes that have to be after this node in control flow. - predecessors are all nodes whose successors contain this node. - Only inputs and successors can be changed, and changes to them will update the usages and predecessors. - Every node must be able to support cloning and serialization. - Inlining should always be performed as embedding one graph into another graph. - Nodes cannot be reassigned to another graph, they are cloned instead. - The edges of a node also define happens-before and happens-after relationships as shown in Figure 1.